matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 * Contingency plan

 ### Mitigating Product Risks by Testing
-* Select the testers with the right level of experience and skill for a given risk type
+* Select the testers with the right level of experience & skill for a given risk type
 * Apply an appropriate level of independence of testing
-* Conduct reviews and static analysis
+* Conduct reviews & static analysis
-* Apply the correct test techniques and coverage levels
+* Apply the correct test techniques & coverage levels
 * Apply the appropriate test types addressing the affected quality characteristics
 * Perform dynamic testing, including regression testing